plumed/installation-instructions/NAVIGATION.md

 If you just want to run the code on your local machine to do the exercises for the tutorials here we would recommend installing
 PLUMED from Conda.
 However, if you want to use PLUMED to do production calculations we would recommend compiling it yourself.
-The flow chart below shows these two options and links to resources that explain how to go about these different jobs
+The flow chart below shows these two options and links to resources that explain how to go about these different jobs.
+Many of the arrows here do indicated depedencies.
+Obviously, you do not need to know how to use PLUMED with ABIN to use it with CP2K.
+However, to use PLUMED with any MD code you do need to know how to compile it.

 ```mermaid
 flowchart TB;